First look at continuous spin gravity: Time delay signatures: Photon Geodesics

 Since $g_{e} (0,0) = g_{e} (0,\tau_{*}) = 0$, and $\vec{\g}_{(e)} (0) = (0, 0, 0)$, and $\tau = \tau_*$, $\vec{\g}_{(e)} (\tau_{*}) = (L, 0, 0)$, which matches the spatial coordinates of $\mathcal{M}_1$, and $\mathcal{M}_2$ respectively.
 As claimed earlier, the value of $\tau_{*}$ does not matter -- it scales how the affine parameter for the photon, $\tau_e$, behaves.

 Next, we consider the photons on the return trip, $\g_{(r)} (\tau_r)$

 Again, $g_{r} (0,0) = g_{r} (0, \tau_\bullet) = 0$, so the spatial geodesics match the respective mirror geodesics.
-The time delay is proportional to the $h_+$ term that survives at $\tau_r = \tau_\bullet$, and this matches the value calculated using the einbein constraint in \eqref{gwstrain}.
+The time-delay is proportional to the $h_+$ term that survives at $\tau_r = \tau_\bullet$, and this matches the value calculated using the einbein constraint in \eqref{gwstrain}.